IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ![octane](/images/octane.png)

 <!--
-- Octane had this really nice mascotte of Tomster and Zoey
+- Octane had this really nice illustration of Tomster and Zoey
 - Can we get one for Polaris?
 -->